dvidelabs/flatcc/README.md

 C11/C++11 is the reference that is expected to always work.

+The GCC `--pedantic` compiler option is not supported as of GCC-8+ because it forces non-portable code changes and because it tends to break the code base with each new GCC release.

 MSVC 2017 is not always tested because the CI environment then won't support MSVC 2010.